GeoscienceAustralia/burn-mapping/BurnCube/README.md

 Validation_example1.ipynb provides an example of using validationtoolbox for validating burn mapping with fire perimeters polygons

-mycolormap.txt is a predefined colormap used for the severity mapping

 ## Output description
 Outputs include two classes for burned area, namely high-severity and moderate-severity burns.
 The severity of a burned area is calculated by the temporal integral of cosine distance for the period of time that it remains a statistically significant anomaly compared to the other spectra in the time series.
 The moderate-severity burns is deteced using the region-growing method.
 This include further areas that do not qualify as outliers but do show a substantial decrease in NBR and are adjoining pixels detected as severe burns.